A geometric multiscale model for the numerical simulation of blood flow in the human left heart: Numerical simulations

-Figure \ref{validation_MV_velocity} shows the velocity magnitude computed in our numerical simulations in a control volume immediately below the MV section.
+Figure \ref{validation_MV_velocity} (left) shows the velocity magnitude $\bm u_\mathrm{MV}$ computed in our numerical simulations in a control volume immediately below the MV section, denoted as $\Omega_t^\mathrm{MV}$ in the Figure.
 We compare our result with the velocity profile acquired through trans-mitral valve spectral Doppler in a normal subject from \cite{Tripathi_2014} (normally acquired in a sample volume between the mitral leaflet tips \cite{appleton_chapter_10}).
-Specifically, we refer to Figure 4 of the paper \cite{Tripathi_2014}.
-We perform this comparison in diastole only (yellow boxes in Figure \ref{validation_MV_velocity}, bottom box), the peak obtained in systole is due to the blood flowing from the LV to the AA.
-We observe that our model is able to correctly reproduce the two characteristic waves in diastole, namely E-wave and A-wave: as for our reference data, the first wave shows a stronger peak than the second one.
-In the Doppler data, the E-wave and A-wave are characterized by amplitudes approximately equal to 1 m/s and 0.8 m/s; from the numerical results we get 0.97 m/s and 0.85 m/s respectively.
-We compute an EA ratio equal to 1.14 (ratio among E-wave and A-wave peak velocities), which lays within the physiological range of $\mathrm{EA} \in [0.75, 1.5]$ and is typical of young healthy subjects ($\mathrm{EA} > 1$) \cite{tutorial_lv_diastolic_function, appleton_chapter_10}.
+Specifically, we refer to Figure 4 of paper \cite{Tripathi_2014}.
+We observe that our model is able to correctly reproduce amplitudes and shapes of the two characteristic waves in diastole, namely E-wave and A-wave: as for our reference data, the first wave shows a stronger peak than the second one.
+From the numerical results we measured maximum amplitudes of E-wave and A-wave equal to 0.96 m/s and 0.71 m/s, respectively; an EA ratio equal to 1.35 (ratio among E-wave and A-wave peak velocities).
+Our results are consistent with physiological values commonly acquired in healthy subjects, as we summarize in Table~\ref{table_comparison}.

-In Figure \ref{validation_AV_flow}, we show the flowrate in the AA by reporting the computed flowrate in two different sections downind the AV.
+In Figure \ref{validation_MV_velocity} (right), we show the flowrate on a section downind the AV.
 We compare our result with the flowrate in a normal AA acquired through cardiac magnetic resonance through-plane phase-contrast velocity mapping.
-Specifically, we compare our numerical results with Figure 3 of the paper \cite{Gulsin_2017}.
-By computing the flowrate at a section $\Gamma_t^*$ downwind the AV and at the outlet section $\Gamma_t^\mathrm{AA}$, we match accurately the systolic peak, with amplitudes 460.18 ml/s and 489.54 ml/s respectively on $\Gamma_t^*$ and $\Gamma_t^\mathrm{AA}$, against a peak approximately equal to 490 ml/s in the reference data.
-As diastole begins, the flow becomes reverse on the section considered, with a maximum amplitude equal to $-12.04$ ml/s and $-2.79$ ml/s on $\Gamma_t^*$ and $\Gamma_t^\mathrm{AA}$ respectively.
-This pattern is also observed in the MR data even though with a larger amplitude.
+Specifically, we compare our numerical results with Figure 3 of paper \cite{Gulsin_2017}.
+By computing the flowrate at a section $\Gamma_t^*$ downwind the AV, we match accurately the systolic peak, with amplitude equal to 493.26 ml/s against a peak approximately equal to 490 ml/s in the reference data.

 We wish to point out that our numerical simulations are run on a template -- even though realistic -- geometry \cite{zygote} and fed with data coming from EM simulations and 0D circulation model tuned for a generic healthy subject.
 Thus, from our analysis we can conclude that a qualitative good and satisfactory agreement can be found with the in-vivo results available in literature, making hence the whole computational model significant and reliable from an hemodynamic view point.